Apple’s new M1 11-inch iPad Pro sees first Amazon discount at $50 off - 9to5Toys

 Amazon is currently offering Apple’s new M1 11-inch iPad Pro Wi-Fi 128GB for $749 shipped.
-Also matched at Walmart.
 Normally fetching $799, today’s offer amounts to $50 in savings, matches the all-time low we saw as a pre-order discount at the start of the month, and is the very first Amazon discount to date.

 Apple’s latest iPad Pro arrives powered by the M1 chip that has graced its most recent Macs.
 Alongside its 11-inch Liquid Retina display, you’ll be able to count on all of the power of a MacBook thanks to Thunderbolt connectivity and Wi-Fi 6 support.
 That’s alongside all-day battery life, Apple Pencil support, and Face ID.
 Get a closer look in our coverage over at 9to5Mac and then head below for more.